It’s time for my annual harangue/plea/rant.

 New Year’s Resolution: Proceed purposefully, methodically, and thoughtfully so that you submit a superior MBA application to the most appropriate schools at the most desirable deadline for you.

-We’ve all made resolutions this year and in years past, but do yourself a favor and make the resolution above the 2022 resolution that you stick to.
+We’ve all made resolutions this year and in years past, but do yourself a favor and make this resolution the 2023 resolution that you stick to.

 I’ve tried to help you keep this resolution by laying out the process holistically from January through September so that you can present a superior application.
 It’s not just the test score or the GPA or the years of work experience or solid extracurriculars.
-It’s all of the above.
+It’s all of these.